-- [Inheritance and the Importance of it](#) - [How to get your will in order](#)
+- [Managing your Money](#) - [Repaying your Loan](#)

 The Priority Pyramid

 The Pyramid prioritizes your areas of financial focus, starting from the bottom.
 It is crucial that your most immediate needs are managed first.
 If you have an issue with your cash flow, you are not going to be able to manage your debt.
 And if you have unmanageable debt, you can't put away any savings.
 You need to build the base before you work on investments, for example.
 The idea is to reduce any feelings of overwhelm, and allow you to focus on what matters most.
 We are going to go through each level of the Priority Pyramid from Cash Flow to Taxes and ask you a question: